136

 Tips on preparing for a winter away from home

 As fall crispness creeps into the air, temperatures drop, and Canadians prepare for winter.
 Many Canadians also plan escapes from the cold for periods of several weeks to several months.
-For snowbirds, who spend portions of the winters in the southern United States, winter preparation includes a checklist of things related to their time away.
+For snowbirds, who spend large portions of the winters in the southern United States, winter preparation includes a checklist of things related to their time away.

 NOTE: Snowbirds originate in the northern U.S. as well as in Canada.
 Many things on the checklist are applicable to them as well, although there are some uniquely Canadian considerations, such as emergency medical insurance and currency exchange.